Unless not required by the specific scope of Part 135 certificate being sought, the following items are required for certification:

 Aircraft that are type certificated for a passenger seating configuration, excluding any pilot seat, of ten seats or more, shall be maintained under a maintenance program in §135.415, §135.417, §135.423 through §135.443.
 This includes a continuous airworthiness maintenance program (CAMP).
 See § 135.425 and AC 120-16G for additional information.

 In addition, the aircraft and all its components with manufacturer recommended Time Between Overhauls (TBO’s) must be complied with for an aircraft operated on a Part 135 certificate.
 The maintenance records must be complete with no gaps in documentation, especially for time or cycle limited components.
 Any time or cycle limited components that have an incomplete maintenance record must be brought back to a zero time status.

-To ensure that the aircraft and maintenance records are in compliance with the requirements of Part 135, the FAA will conduct a Conformity Check on the aircraft.
+To ensure that the aircraft and maintenance records are in compliance with the requirements of Part 135, the AC will conduct a Conformity Check on the aircraft.

-Applicants who are applying to conduct Interstate Commuter operations are required to obtain Economic Authority from the Department of Transportation (DOT).
-The DOT issues the economic authority when it determines that an applicant is “fit, willing, and able” to conduct operations.
+Applicants who are applying to conduct interstate Commuter operations are required to obtain Economic Authority from the Department of Transportation (DOT).
+The DOT issues the economic authority when it determines that an applicant is “fit, willing, and able” to conduct operations and the applicant has filed evidence of insurance coverage as described below.
 Because this is a requirement to complete certification, an applicant should apply for the economic authority determination as early as possible to avoid the possibility of delays.

 More information and forms are located at the U.S. Department of Transportation, Aviation Policy website.

-At the time of formal application, company manuals must be submitted to the FAA.
+At the time of formal application, company manuals must be submitted to the AC.

 A separate General Maintenance Manual is required for certificate holders that operate aircraft with 10 or more passenger seats and must include the following three sections: